albertopirillo/ing-sw-2021-pirillo-rocco-veliz/README.md

 - Runs a client in Local Game mode, which doesn't need to connect to a server
 - The usage of the CLI or the GUI can be forced with "--cli" and "--gui"
 - Example: `java -jar local_game.jar --gui`

+## Master_of_Renaissance.zip
+- The ZIP contains the game with the required JRE, built with [Launch4j](http://launch4j.sourceforge.net/)
+- Can be downloaded from the Release section
+- Java is not required to run, double-clicking .exe files is enough
+- The required parameters will be asked automatically
+- Works only on Windows

 <p>&nbsp;</p>